WUSL: Past personalities

 One of the most well-known programs to air on WUSL was a morning zoo-style show called "The Carter & Sanborn Morning Show" (or "Carter & Sanborn in the Morning"), which was hosted by Brian Carter and Dave Sanborn.
 The show featured a cast of off-beat characters, all voiced by Sanborn, including wise-cracking horoscope reader "Horace, the Taurus" and fall down drunk blues singer "Lunchmeat Mumford".

 During the late 1980s and early 1990s, the show was a main draw in Philadelphia among younger members of all demographics.
 Bill Simpson, who would later host a nighttime show on both incarnations of WJJZ (first at 106.1 and later at 97.5), used the alias Dave Sanborn on the show, which often created confusion with the well-known jazz saxophonist David Sanborn, especially among those who were not regular listeners.
 The show was briefly revived in 2005, on WDAS-FM after that station dropped Tom Joyner from its schedule.

 From 1991 to 1998, Power 99 aired the groundbreaking hip hop show "Radioactive", hosted by Colby Colb.
 Also on the show were DJ Ran, DJ Cosmic Kev and Robert "Laid Back" Black.
 Colby Colb started as an intern at the station and following the success of Radioactive went on to host nights (6–10pm), mornings with Wendy Williams and Dee Lee (The Dream Team).
 The Dream Team would become one of the biggest urban morning shows in the country competing closely with market leader Howard Stern whose syndicated morning show was on WYSP at the time.

 Their success was short lived as Wendy Williams left in August 2001, to go back to New York City to do afternoons on WBLS.
 Colb left WUSL six months later in March 2002 to help launch sister station WWPR-FM in New York City.
 From 2002 until 2011, WUSL was the only urban contemporary station in Philadelphia.
 At that point, Radio One's WPHI-FM switched formats to urban contemporary from rhythmic contemporary under the direction of program director (and former Power 99 host) Colby Colb.
 WUSL and WPHI competed in the early/mid 2000s in one of the most closely watched radio battles in the U.S.

 WUSL was also the home of the controversial Star and Buc Wild Morning Show from late 2005 to May 2006.
 It was also the home of Miss Jones in the Morning, Shamara – "The Midday Princess" and The Power 99FM's Hot Boyz with Poochman, Mikey Dredd and Uncle O at night.

 The 2013 on air line up consisted of "The Rise N Grind Morning Show" with Mina SayWhat (former DJ of Sirius/XM's The Heat), and Mikey Dredd (former member of the Hot Boyz).
 SayWhat left the station in December 2017.

-In October 2025, “The Rise N Grind Morning Show” ended with the layoffs of Mikey Dredd and MuthaKnows as part of national cuts by iHeart Media.
+In October 2025, “The Rise N Grind Morning Show” ended with the layoffs of Mikey Dredd and MuthaKnows as part of national cuts by iHeartMedia.
 They were replaced by a simulcast of "The Breakfast Club" from sister-station WWPR-FM.